MicrosoftDocs/visualstudio-docs/docs/extensibility/troubleshooting-template-discovery.md

     "EnableTemplateDiscoveryLog"=dword:00000001
     ```

-1. Open a "Developer Command Prompt" for your installation by searching for it in Windows search, and run `devenv /updateConfiguration`.
+2. Open a "Developer Command Prompt" for your installation by searching for it in Windows search, and run `devenv /updateConfiguration`.

+::: moniker range="vs-2017"

-1. Start Visual Studio and launch the New Project and New Item dialogs to initialize both template trees.
+3. Start Visual Studio and launch the New Project and New Item dialogs to initialize both template trees.
 The template log now appears in **%LOCALAPPDATA%\Microsoft\VisualStudio\15.0_[instanceid]\VsTemplateDiagnosticsList.csv** (instanceid corresponds to the installation ID of your instance of Visual Studio).
 Each template tree initialization appends entries to this log.

+::: moniker-end

+::: moniker range=">=vs-2019"

+3. Start Visual Studio and launch the New Project and New Item dialogs to initialize both template trees.
+The template log now appears in **%LOCALAPPDATA%\Microsoft\VisualStudio\16.0_[instanceid]\VsTemplateDiagnosticsList.csv** (instanceid corresponds to the installation ID of your instance of Visual Studio).
+Each template tree initialization appends entries to this log.

+::: moniker-end

 The log file contains the following columns: